Last updated: September 2nd 2020

 The Stakeholder Group – all individuals and organisations that might have a stake in question formulation and findings of the synthesis.

-CEE – the independent organisation that oversees the conduct, peer review and quality assessment of the synthesis process and synthesis report based on these Guidelines and Standards.
+CEE – the independent organisation that oversees the conduct, peer review and endorsement of the synthesis process and synthesis report based on these Guidelines and Standards.

 Normally, to ensure independence of conduct and avoid conflicts of interest, any individual would not be a member of more than one of these groups (unless the potential conflict of interest has been accepted by all parties).
 Funding will often come from the User Group but can come from any one of these groups or be entirely independent.
 Funders must always be declared along with any other conflicts of interest that might arise (see Sections 4 and 10).

 The User and the Stakeholder Groups will have a very important role in the formulation of the review question, and in its phrasing but should not be directly involved in conducting the Evidence Synthesis.
 They may also help to establish the list of sources of evidence and search terms (by providing some of them, or checking the list for completeness).
 Involving many people at an early stage may be particularly critical if the findings are likely to be contested (Fazey et al. 2004), such as in the site selection for establishment of windfarms.
 However, particularly for a Systematic Review, stakeholder input needs to be carefully managed to avoid the question becoming too broad, complex or just impossible to answer (Stewart & Liabo 2012).
 There are further opportunities throughout the review process for input from stakeholders, but as we shall see below, identifying and obtaining initial consensus on the question is crucial to the value of an evidence synthesis.

-As potential questions are generated and review teams are formed there will be a process of question formulation.
+As potential questions are generated and review teams are formed there will be a final process of question formulation.
 There is no set formal process for this but the critical elements are set out in the following section.